1Deterministic/1D-Sync/README.md

 * `email_sender_password`: report email account password, is recommended to create an account ony for this porpose, since the password will be in plain text

 * `email_addressee`: email address to where the reports are sent

+* `post_sync_script`: script to be executed after the synchronization.
+It will run once per program loop (once every `check_cooldown` time period), immediately before the log write and sending the email

 The file `Config/control.json` stores dates and times of the synchronizations, it's not necessary to change it.
 However, if you want to force a sync to run on the next attempt you can remove the respective line from the file or change it to some chosen date and time.